Group of people

 By attending the course you will:

-- Understand the purpose of engagement
+• Understand the purpose of engagement in today’s Wales

-- Apply a range of tools for engagement
+• Be able to use a range of tools for engagement

-- Understand effective methods for communication throughout the engagement process
+• Understand effective methods for communication throughout the engagement process

 Who this course is for